AK950/ProjectEuler/README.md

 ProjectEuler
 ============
-Goal is to try and solve Project Euler questions using various programming languages
+Goal is to try and solve Project Euler questions